codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 The upgrade process: a) performs a version compatibility check, b) downloads new Docker images that are needed to run the new version of Codenvy, c) stops Codenvy if it is currently running triggering a maintenance window, d) backs up your installation, e) initializes the new version, and f) starts Codenvy.

-You can run `codenvy version` to see the list of available versions that you can upgrade to.
+You can run `codenvy/cli version` to see the list of available versions that you can upgrade to.

-`--skip-backup` option allow to skip [backup](https://github.com/codenvy/che-docs/blob/master/src/main/_docs/setup/setup-cli.md#backup) during update, that could be useful to speed up upgrade because [backup](https://github.com/codenvy/che-docs/blob/master/src/main/_docs/setup/setup-cli.md#backup) can be very expensive operation if `/instace` folder is really big due to many user worksapces and projects.
+`--skip-backup` option allow to skip [backup](https://github.com/codenvy/che-docs/blob/master/src/main/_docs/setup/setup-cli.md#backup) during update, that could be useful to speed up upgrade because [backup](https://github.com/codenvy/che-docs/blob/master/src/main/_docs/setup/setup-cli.md#backup) can be very expensive operation if `/instance` folder is really big due to many user worksapces and projects.

 -----